The Adventures of Super Diaper Baby: Super Diaper Baby 2: The Invasion of the Potty Snatchers

-An advertisement for a sequel titled Super Diaper Baby 2: The Invasion of the Potty Snatchers is found on the last page of the first book.
-Its release took longer than Dav Pilkey, who took care of his terminally ill father, initially anticipated; his father died in 2008.
-On the back page, there was a picture of the sequel with the words The Third Epic Novel by George Beard and Harold Hutchins underneath.
-It was published on June 28, 2011, named The Third Graphic Novel.
-It was also notable for being the book that debuted the character of Petey the Cat, who would go on to become one of the prominent characters in Pilkey's Dog Man series.
+Super Diaper Baby 2: The Invasion of the Potty Snatchers is the second book in the series.
+Initially advertised on the final page of the first book, its release took longer than Dav Pilkey initially anticipated due needing to care for his terminally ill father, who died in 2008.
+The sequel was eventually published on June 28, 2011, billed as The Third Graphic Novel by George Beard and Harold Hutchins.
+This book also featured the debut of Petey the Cat, a villain who would later appear prominently in Pilkey's Dog Man series.

 Introduction

-The book begins after the end of the first book's introduction.
-Mr. Krupp becomes furious at the comic George and Harold turned in as their 100-page essay.
-When the boys struggle to think of something to write that does not involve poop, Krupp shows them a book from his childhood, How the Grinch Stole Christmas! with the last seven page torn out, which he believes is more realistic that way.
-Upon reading it, George and Harold are inspired create something without poop and decide to make their sequel about pee.
-Offended by their new book, Krupp send them to detention.
+The book picks up directly after the end of the first book's introduction.
+Mr. Krupp becomes furious at the comic George and Harold turned in as their 100-page essay, objecting to its scatological humour.
+When the boys struggle to think of something to write that does not involve poop, Krupp shows them a book from his childhood, How the Grinch Stole Christmas! with the last seven pages torn out, which he believes is more realistic.
+Upon reading it, George and Harold once again find a loophole are inspired to make a sequel to Super Diaper Baby about pee instead.
+This new book similarly offends Krupp, who sends the pair to detention.